Thinklab-SJTU/L2P-MIP/README.md

 ## L2P-MIP

-This repo provides code for L2P-MIP: Learning to Presolve for Mixed Integer Programming
+This repo provides code for 'L2P-MIP: Learning to Presolve for Mixed Integer Programming', which is accepted by ICLR 2024.

 ## Installation